-If you’ve been following Travelnuity on Instagram or Facebook, or read my latest article on visiting the Cultural World Heritage Sites of Andalusia, you may have noticed that my husband, Joel, and I have been visiting a lot of UNESCO World Heritage sites on our current European trip.
+If you’ve been following Travelnuity on Instagram or Facebook, you may have noticed that my husband, Joel, and I have been visiting a lot of UNESCO World Heritage sites on our current European trip.
 And wondered, why?

-So, how many UNESCO sites are there?
-Currently, there’s 1052 sites listed.
-Here’s the full list of current sites, ordered by country.
-The majority of sites are cultural sites, plus there’s natural sites and some mixed (both cultural and natural) sites.
-There’s also more sites added each year (about 20).
+At the moment, there’s 1052 World Heritage Sites listed by UNESCO, although more (around 20) are added each year).
 Ironically, given that my husband came up with the idea, I’ve actually visited more sites (in particular ones in Australia).
 I’ve currently visited 99 sites, while Joel has visited a still impressive 84.
 Tomorrow I’ll be visiting my 100th site: the Historic City of Toledo, just south of Madrid, Spain.